ViniciusGutierri/ViniciusGutierri/README.md

 ## 🙋‍♂️ About Me

-- 👦 I'm 20 years old.
+- 👦 I'm 21 years old.
-- 📖 I’m currently learning JavaScript, trying to learn at least one new thing each day.
+- 📖 Striving to become a full-stack developer, constantly learning and evolving.
 - ⚡ Fun fact: I play games and love to watch live streams
 - 📫 How to reach me: